PLEASE BE ADVISED THAT THE CONSULAR SECTION WILL BE CLOSED ON NOVEMBER 4, 2020 FOR THE NATIONAL UNITY DAY.

-Starting from August 8, 2017 citizens of Algeria, Bahrain, Brunei, India, Iran, Qatar, the People's Republic of China, the Democratic People's Republic of Korea, Kuwait, Morocco, Mexico, the United Arab Emirates, Oman, Saudi Arabia, Singapore, Tunisia, Turkey and Japan can use a specialized website of Russian MFA (http://electronic-visa.kdmid.ru) to apply for a single-entry business, humanitarian and tourist visa in the form of an electronic document (electronic visa) to visit the territory of the free port of Vladivostok, Russian Federation.
+Starting from August 8, 2017 citizens of 53 states (Andorra, Austria, Bahrain, Belgium, Bulgaria, the People's Republic of China (including Taiwan), Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, India, Indonesia, Iran, Ireland, Italy, Japan, the Democratic People's Republic of Korea, Kuwait, Latvia, Liechtenstein, Lithuania, Luxembourg, Malaysia, Malta, Mexico, Monaco, Netherlands, North Macedonia, Norway, Oman, Philippines, Poland, Portugal, Qatar, Romania, San Marino, Saudi Arabia, Serbia, Singapore, Slovakia, Slovenia, Turkey, Spain, Sweden, Switzerland, Vatican) can use a specialized website of Russian MFA (http://electronic-visa.kdmid.ru) to apply for a single-entry business, humanitarian and tourist visa in the form of an electronic document (electronic visa) to visit the territory of the Far East of the Russian Federation.

 Electronic visa is issued free of charge based on an online application of a foreign citizen no later than 4 days before the proposed date of arrival and with a digital photo attached to the application in the form of an electronic file.
 No additional documents are required.